 Unfortunately, some juvenile scoliosis patients are not yet candidates for our complete Schroth program.
 Young children often lack the attention and ability to understand Schroth rotational breathing concepts, however, we gauge this on an individual basis.
-The process usually begins with shorter sessions and more prolonged treatment intervals than for adolescents, and that’s okay!
+For the under ten-year-old set, the process usually begins with shorter sessions with more prolonged treatment intervals than for adolescents, and that’s okay!

-Scoliosis Brace for Juvenile Scoliosis
+Bracing Juvenile Scoliosis

 When Cobb angle exceeds 20º, it’s a time for heightened vigilance for parents of children with juvenile scoliosis.
 Whether or not bracing is recommended will also depend on a combination of factors other than Cobb angle.
 These include age, stage of development, existing postural imbalances, and family history.
 As the 25º mark approaches, a bracing recommendation is more likely.

-At Scoliosis 3DC, we accept juvenile patients on a case by case basis.
+At Scoliosis 3DC®, we accept juvenile patients on a case by case basis.
 If you have interest in learning more, please contact us.